oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 ```
 ![](assets/visio-naive.svg)

-### Using `annotated_ptr` to configure Avalon memory-mapped host interfaces
+### Using `annotated_arg` to configure Avalon memory-mapped host interfaces

-You can override the default behaviour of a pointer argument by declaring an `annotated_ptr` kernel argument instead.
+You can override the default behaviour of a pointer argument by declaring an `annotated_arg` kernel argument instead.

 #### Example 2: A kernel with a single customized Avalon memory-mapped host interface
 ```c++